Here is a list of 14 Enchanting Festivals in Goa:

 Every small community or group of people celebrate this festival in Goa by creating colourful tableaux and embarking on massive parades throughout.
 Extensive feasting takes place and almost every household is decorated, thus presenting a scenic atmosphere.
 A very interesting activity during this festival is the mock fights that take place between rival groups, thus resembling the knocking down of flags.
 Toy weapons made of bamboos and wild berries are used as tools and missiles, respectively.
 The villagers engage in these cheerful and funny fights, after which they come together to eat, drink and party.
 The Bonderam is yet another attraction of Goa and its festivals.

 Goa is home to a lot many festivals, apart from the names mentioned above.
-Religious festivals like Christmas, Diwali, EId-Ul- Fitr, Ganesh Chaturthi, etc. are also celebrated by the respective religions.
-Another famous attraction of Goa are the numerous music festivals which take place throughout the year.
+Religious festivals like Christmas, Diwali, Eid-ul- Fitr, Ganesh Chaturthi, etc. are also celebrated by the respective religions.
 Visiting Goa during a festival is a remarkable experience that should not be missed.